Announcement from Japan Customs - Mandatory to Use ACP in Many Cases - Attorney for Customs Procedures

 Not limited, but for instance - Power of Attorney, Company Registry, The calculation method of Customs Valuation, Catalog of the import goods, business/logistic flow

-ACP can handle all kinds of goods?
+Can ACP handle all kinds of goods?

 While many ACP service providers do not handle the regulated items, our ability to handle those regulated items has become a competitive advantage of our company.
 We can support the regulated items including cosmetics, PSE-regulated products, foodstuffs, and tableware.